awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateWebServer.md

 1. Verify that your web server successfully connects to your DB instance by opening a web browser and browsing to `http://EC2 instance endpoint/SamplePage.php`, for example: `http://ec2-55-122-41-31.us-west-2.compute.amazonaws.com/SamplePage.php`\.

 You can use `SamplePage.php` to add data to your DB instance\.
 The data that you add is then displayed on the page\.
-To verify that the data was inserted into the table, you can install MySQL client on the Amazon EC2 instance, connect to the DB instance, and query the table\.
+To verify that the data was inserted into the table, install MySQL client on the Amazon EC2 instance\.
+Then connect to the DB instance and query the table\.

 For information about installing the MySQL client and connecting to a DB instance, see [Connecting to a DB instance running the MySQL database engine](USER_ConnectToInstance.md)\.